 Removal of a Derelict Fishing Vessel from the Saipan Lagoon

-Type of Project: Community-based Marine Debris Removal Grant
+Type of Project: Removal and Hurricane Response Marine Debris Removal Fund

 Region: Pacific Islands

-Pacific Coastal Research & Planning is coordinating the removal of the F/V Lady Carolina, an 83-foot, 54-ton, steel-hulled fishing vessel that broke free of its mooring during the devastating passing of category 4 Typhoon Soudelor in August 2015.
-Removing the grounded vessel, which is located in the northeast corner of Saipan’s ship channel, prevents further environmental impacts to sensitive habitat, such as coral reefs, and endangered species.
-Additionally, removal of the vessel is providing the local community with closure to one of the more visible remaining impacts of Typhoon Soudelor.
+Pacific Coastal Research & Planning coordinated the removal of the fishing vessel Lady Carolina, an 83-foot steel-hulled fishing vessel that broke free of its mooring during the devastating passing of category 4 Typhoon Soudelor in August 2015.
+It was further damaged and degraded during Typhoon Yutu in October 2018.
+The removal of the grounded vessel, which was located in the northeast corner of Saipan’s ship channel, prevents further environmental impacts to sensitive habitat, such as coral reefs, and endangered species.
+Additionally, this effort has helped to provide the local community with closure to one of the more visible remaining impacts of Typhoon Soudelor.

 What were the project results?